mjsiu/macks-list/README.md

 ## Phase 5: Searching through Ads and Search Map
 [ 2 day(s) ]

 Two days will be spent implementing the search portion of my app.
-In this section, users will have the ability to search through ads with filters primarily based on location/category.
+In this section, users will have the ability to search through listings with filters primarily based on location/category.
 More filter options will be added in the bonus phase portion if time permits.

 On the same page as the search, there will be a Google Maps React component which will have pins that will show the location of the results.